dreamgrove/dreamgrove/content/balance/SL-FAQ/Main.md

 **{{< spell 274281 "Moons" >}} recharge time reduced from 25 seconds to 20 seconds and 33% dmg buff to NEW and HALF moon:**

-Weak buff that does make it good enough for single target and Moons still suck in AoE.
+Weak buff that makes it good enough for single target but they still scale badly in AoE.
 This does NOT buff full moon.

 **{{< spell 343647 "Solstice" >}} increased Shooting Stars chance reduced from 300% to 250%:**